tombulled/pelco/BOSCH-MIC-550.md

 Camera does not appear to respond to the `QUERY_DIAGNOSTIC_INFORMATION` command.
 This command was likely introduced in a later version of Pelco-D.

-## Version Information
+## Version Information Macro
+Camera does not appear to respond to the `VERSION_INFORMATION_MACRO` command.
+This command was likely introduced in a later version of Pelco-D.

+## Everest Macro
-Camera does not appear to respond to the `VERSION_INFORMATION` command.
+Camera does not appear to respond to the `EVEREST_MACRO` command.
 This command was likely introduced in a later version of Pelco-D.